 Hi!
 I’m Aaron—Lever Gear’s Operations Specialist—and I have a confession.
 Despite working in the EDC industry, I don’t consider myself to be a gear fanatic.
 I only buy what seems to work, and I only carry what I need (or what I think looks the coolest).
-This article is a little review of what gear I keep in my pockets and what I want to put in them.
+This EDC gear list is a little review of what gear I keep in my pockets and what I want to put in them.

 What I Have: Spyderco Tenacious